slegras/EBAI2018/hands-on/hands-on.md

 **Goal**: Define the peaks, i.e. the region with a high density of reads, where the studied factor was bound

 ### 1 - Choosing a peak-calling program
 There are multiple programs to perform the peak-calling step.
 Some are more directed towards histone marks (broad peaks) while others are specific to narrow peaks (transcription factors).
-Here we will use MACS version 1.4.2 because it's known to produce generally good results, and it is well-maintained by the developer.
-A new version (MACS2) is available.
+Here we will use MACS2 version 2.1.1.20160309 because it's known to produce generally good results, and it is well-maintained by the developer.

 ### 2 - Calling the peaks
 1. Create a directory named **05-PeakCalling** to store annotatePeaks outputs